WASdev/ci.docker.websphere-traditional/docker-build/9.0.0.x/README.md

     --build-arg REPO=https://www.ibm.com/software/repositorymanager/com.ibm.websphere.BASE.v90
 ```

-To create an image with the lastes fixack version with all recommended iFixes, you will include the build-arg ```IFIXES=recommended```
+To create an image with the latest fixpack version with all recommended iFixes, you will include the build-arg ```IFIXES=recommended```

 For example:
 ```